Get notified when environmental changes threaten your valuable plants

 Return On Investment

 When deciding how much to pay for a remote monitoring system, tally up the entire cost (fully installed with additional peripherals and sensors) and any labor fees for installation.
-Then consider the value of your cannabis plant inventory and greenhouse equipment.
+Then consider the value of your cannabis plant inventory and equipment.
 Finally, factor in the cost of downtime should an environmental event shut down your operation for some time.